Filter Quotient Model Structures: Introduction

-Before proceeding to a new method to construct model structures, it is instructive to better comprehend the historical focus on cofibrantly generated model structures.
-Initially this focus might appear restrictive.
-However, the advent of $\infty$-categorical methods provided a proper justification for the current state of affairs. $\infty$-category theory is an abstract concept that has been made precise via \emph{models of $\infty$-categories}, all of which are equivalent in a suitable way and generalize classical categories.
-This includes categorical structures with a weak notion of composition, such as quasi-categories \cite{joyal2008notes}, as well as categories with an abstract notion of weak equivalences \cite{barwickkan2012relativecategory}.
+Before proceeding to a new method to construct model structures, it is instructive to first motivate this endeavor. \emph{$\infty$-category theory} arose as another method to study homotopical mathematics.
+This has been made precise via \emph{models of $\infty$-categories}, all of which are equivalent in a suitable way and generalize classical categories.
+This includes categorical structures with a weak notion of composition, such as \emph{quasi-categories} \cite{joyal2008notes}, as well as categories with an abstract notion of weak equivalences, such as \emph{relative categories} \cite{barwickkan2012relativecategory}.
 In recent decades we have seen significant effort developing category theory in the context of $\infty$-categories as a suitable setting for homotopy theory, paralleling and often surpassing analogous developments in model category theory \cite{lurie2009htt,riehlverity2022elements}.

-Every model category comes with an \emph{underlying $\infty$-category}.
-Not every $\infty$-category can be recovered as the underlying $\infty$-category of a model category, indeed any such $\infty$-category necessarily has some (co)limits, however many examples of interest, such as the $\infty$-category of homotopy types, can be constructed this way, and it is natural to wonder which $\infty$-categories can be obtained this way.
+Model categories and $\infty$-categories are deeply intertwined.
+Indeed, every model category comes with an \emph{underlying $\infty$-category}.
+However, not every $\infty$-category can be recovered as the underlying $\infty$-category of a model category, as any such $\infty$-category would necessarily have some (co)limits.
+However, certain applications of $\infty$-category theory significantly benefit from working with $\infty$-categories that come from model categories.
+Thus, it is natural to wonder which $\infty$-categories can be obtained this way.

-Among all $\infty$-categories, a special role is played by \emph{presentable $\infty$-categories}, which are cocomplete $\infty$-categories that are generated by a small set of objects, and include many relevant examples of interest, such as algebras for an operad, spectra, even $\infty$-categories themselves \cite{lurie2009htt,lurie2017ha}.
-It is a crucial observation, due to Dugger \cite{dugger2001universal}, that every presentable $\infty$-category can in fact be obtained as the underlying $\infty$-category of a cofibrantly generated model category.
-Hence, if the aim is to study presentable $\infty$-categories, then, without loss of generality, we can focus exclusively on cofibrantly generated model categories.
-Moreover, non-cofibrantly generated model categories, which capture non-presentable $\infty$-categories, cannot hope to recover all remaining $\infty$-categories, and hence cannot assume a similarly central role.